napari/napari.github.io/fundamentals/viewer.md

 scientific image data can often be volumetric (i.e. 3D), volumetric timeseries (i.e. 4D),
 or even higher dimensional.
-**napari** places no limits on the dimensionality of its input data for all of its layer types.
+**napari** places no limits on the dimensionality of its input data for all its layer types.

 Adding data with a dimensionality greater than 2D will cause dimension sliders to appear directly underneath the main canvas and above the status bar.
 As many sliders as needed will appear to ensure the data can be fully browsed.
-For example a 3D dataset needs one slider, a 4D dataset needs two sliders, and so on.
+For example, a 3D dataset needs one slider, a 4D dataset needs two sliders, and so on.
-The widths of the scroll bars in the dimensions sliders is directly related to how many slices are in each dimension.
+The widths of the scroll bars of the dimension sliders are directly related to how many slices are in each dimension.

 It is also possible to mix data of different shapes and dimensionality in different layers.
 If a 2D and 4D dataset are both added to the viewer then the sliders will only affect the 4D dataset and the 2D dataset will be remain the same.
 Effectively, the two datasets are broadcast together using [NumPy broadcasting rules](https://docs.scipy.org/doc/numpy/user/basics.broadcasting.html).

-For example the following commands from the console will add a both 2D and 3D datasets to the same viewer:
+For example, the following commands from the console will add a both 2D and 3D datasets to the same viewer:

 ```python
 import numpy as np